TylerLu/EDUGraphAPI-Angular/README.md

 The top layer of the solution contains the two parts of the EDUGraphAPI.Web project:

 * The server-side Node.js app.
-* The client side Angular 2 app.
+* The client-side Angular 2 app.

 The bottom layers contain the three data sources.